Central Europe Main Office Address

 Please do not bring large sums of US cash with you, since banks will not exchange dollars and exchange windows charge high fees.
 You can inquire with your bank about ordering foreign currency before you depart for Europe for most of the semester you will be using Polish currency, known as the Polish Złoty PLN).

 It is a good idea to have a credit card in your name.
-It is not essential, but can come in handy in an emergency.
+It is not essential but can come in handy in an emergency.
 Prior to your departure for Europe, contact your credit card provider to make sure your card can be used in foreign countries and that you have a 4-digit PIN.
-Again, you should inquire about any international service fees they may charge and let them know how long you’ll be overseas.
+Again, you should inquire about any international service fees they may charge and let them know how long you will be overseas.
 Visa and MasterCard are widely accepted all over Europe, while most businesses in Europe do not accept American Express.

 Packing for the Signature Seminar

 For your convenience, you should pack one piece of luggage with the items and clothing you will need for the two-week Signature Seminar.
-This can be one of your check-in bags.
-The other luggage will be stored safely in the coach bus (but you will have access to it during our travels).

 Be sure to take any medication you may need during the Signature Seminar, such as inhalers, epi-pens, etc. It is recommended that you carry this medicine with you in your carry-on luggage.
 Remember to bring comfortable walking shoes, a raincoat and/or an umbrella.